 Forget everything you’ve ever disliked about store-bought applesauce.
-Homemade applesauce is another animal.
-It tastes like the inside of an apple pie!
+This homemade applesauce recipe tastes like the inside of an apple pie!

 I love the texture of chunky homemade applesauce, but you can blend it smooth if you prefer.
 Since this applesauce is thick, you’ll have better luck with your food processor than an immersion blender.